 Request for Quotation (RFQ)

 This is the least complicated method, and it’s typically used for contracts under $150,000.
-What’s considered “simple” for government standards, however, is probably more tedious than any proposal you’ve completed in the private sector.
+However, what’s considered “simple” for government standards is probably more tedious than any proposal you’ve completed in the private sector.
 To understand how an RFQ should be completed for your industry, study previous RFQ proposals on the FedBizOps database.

 Request for Proposal (RFP)